ethereum/ethereum-org-website/src/content/contributing/translation-program/translatathon/index.md

 Once the Translatathon is over, all the translated content will be fully reviewed and added to the website.

-However, despite your language being completely translated, you can still participate in the Translatathon by translating [Remix content](https://crowdin.com/project/remix-translation).
+However, despite your language being completely translated, you can still participate in the Translatathon by translating <a href="https://crowdin.com/project/remix-translation">Remix content</a>.
 These translations will be used in the Remix IDE documentation and have a lower score multiplier than ethereum.org content.

 </ExpandableCard>